 Dates: The second Saturday of the month

 Time: 10:00 a.m. to 1:30 p.m.
 (I occasionally extend the class without extra charge)

 Please contact me for materials list and directions.

-*I have worked in acrylic, watercolor, and oils for many years and am honored to be a juried member of the Watercolor Society of Oregon, the Western Federation of Watercolor Societies, the High Desert Art League, and the Plein Air Painters of Oregon.
-My work is currently represented by the Red Chair Gallery in Bend, Oregon.
+I’m currently a member of the American Women Artists, the American Impressionist Society, and the Plein Air Painters of Oregon.
+I have worked in acrylic, watercolor, and oils for many years and am honored to be a past juried member of the Watercolor Society of Oregon, the Western Federation of Watercolor Societies, and the High Desert Art League.

 This is an email that Student, Sharon, sent to the other students after finishing another artist’s workshop:

 “Last night was the last night of Gil Dillinger’s class.
 It was good.
 Overall a good experience.”

 “I need to let you all know that the classes we took from Shelly were so good; the ground covered, the depth of that coverage may not always be apparent until taking a class like this one I just finished.”